-As such, as well as a minor change to the way it looks (above), all but the entry-level 1.6-litre engine are replaced with new 2.0-litre engines from July 2019 production.
-In fact, from this point on UK buyers will only get the choice of 2.0-litre engines, as we won't be getting the basic 95hp 1.6 in this country.
+As such, as well as a minor change to the way it looks (above), all but the entry-level 1.6-litre engine were replaced with new 2.0-litre engines from July 2019 production.
+In fact, from this point on UK buyers only get the choice of 2.0-litre engines, as we don't get the basic 95hp 1.6 in this country that carries on elsewhere.

-First deliveries of the new model begin in September 2019.
+First UK deliveries of the new model began in September 2019.

 The new 2.0-litre engines are available in 120hp, 145hp and 170hp variants, with the EDC automatic transmission option available on the 145hp and 170hp versions in place of the standard six-speed manual gearbox.

-There are also minor changes inside the cab for the facelifted model, including new infotainment systems that finally offer Apple CarPlay and Android Auto, and harder-wearing seat fabrics.
+There are also minor changes inside the cab for the facelifted model, including new infotainment systems that finally offer Apple CarPlay and Android Auto, plus harder-wearing seat fabrics.

 Renault Trafic trim levels